marijnh/Eloquent-JavaScript/00_intro.md

 {{index [JavaScript, "weaknesses of"], debugging}}

-There are those who will say _terrible_ things about the JavaScript language.
+There are those who will say _terrible_ things about JavaScript.
 Many of these things are true.
 When I was required to write something in JavaScript for the first time, I quickly came to despise it.
 It would accept almost anything I typed but interpret it in a way that was completely different from what I meant.
 This had a lot to do with the fact that I did not have a clue what I was doing, of course, but there is a real issue here: JavaScript is ridiculously liberal in what it allows.
 The idea behind this design was that it would make programming in JavaScript easier for beginners.
 In actuality, it mostly makes finding problems in your programs harder because the system will not point them out to you.

 {{index [JavaScript, "flexibility of"], flexibility}}